≡ Menu

 The early setter dogs…

-The dog that really “jump started” the Irish Setter popularity in Ireland almost never had a chance.
-You see, back around the early 1860’s a runt of the litter by the name of Palmerston was nearly put to death because he was too small for the “hunt” and his owner ordered him to be drowned!
+We were of the Red and White variety.
+Only in the 19th century did the Irish Red Setter rise to prominence.
+These dogs performed exceptionally well in show rings, and their popularity increased.
+Ironically, though, the dog that really “jump-started” the Irish Setter’s popularity in Ireland rarely had a chance.
+Around the early 1860s, a runt of the litter named Palmerston was nearly put to death because he was too small for the “hunt,” and his owner ordered him to be drowned!

 Fortunately…